avyakthd/riscv-core-sv/README.md

 - Sample instruction: `j imm_j`. `imm_j` is of size `[20:1]`, but undergoes an implicit `<<1` for `16b`-alignment

 ## The Modules
+All modules can be run and tested on [EDAPlayground](https://edaplayground.com/x/YtNt), or using any software of your choice (code available [here](CodeFiles))
 ### `design.sv`
+This is merely an aggregate of all the modules I've used, and is the only module that EDAPlayground compiled by default, along with `testbench.sv`
 ### `riscv_pkg.sv`
+This defines various `enums` and `types`, along with the pipeline-registers, for convenience and increased readability throughout the code base.
 ### `PC.sv`
+This instantiates the `PC` (Program Counter), and updates it **// continue from here**
 ### `InstrFile.sv`
 ### `Top.sv`
 ### `Control_Unit.sv`